 - running errands

 Help provided by home service can also be a concrete task of household work, such as cleaning or dishwashing.
 Professionals and the family agree jointly on home service.
-Ask about home service from your own child health clinic or the counselling services of your municipality.
+Ask about home service at the nearest maternity and child health clinic or at the local family centre.